equinox-project/equinox-js/docs/docs/reactions/index.md

 Note the use of `decider.transactAsync` here.
-In most cases we want to use `transact` in its simplest form but in this case doing that would be very inefficent.
+In most cases we want to use `transact` in its simplest form but in this case doing that would be very inefficient.
 Instead we let the notifier decide for itself whether the notification should be sent based on its own current state.
 This means we'll only attempt to send notifications when we haven't already tried before.